Notre Dame Cathedral to miss first Christmas in centuries

 Since September, the church has been welcoming the cathedral’s flock each Sunday.

-Though Notre Dame has moved liturgically to a new home, Notre Dame will always remain Paris’ cathedral — officials are at pains to point out — so long as the bishop’s physical chair, or “cathedra” doesn’t move.
+Though Notre Dame has moved liturgically to a new home, Notre Dame will always remain Paris’ cathedral so long as the bishop’s physical chair, or “cathedra” doesn’t move.

-Derived from the Greek word for “seat,” and giving the building its very name, a cathedral’s entire identity technically boils down to the presence of a chair.
+Derived from the Greek word for “seat,” a cathedral’s entire identity technically boils down to the presence of a chair.

 “The cathedra is at the cathedral and so it remains Notre Dame Cathedral, which is the cathedral in the heart of Paris,” Chauvet said.

-It is not only the faithful who have been displaced since April’s devastating blaze.
+It is not only the faithful who have been displaced since April’s blaze.

-Notre Dame was home to a vibrant 160-strong choir-school, which provided singers for each and every one of the cathedral’s some 1,000 annual services.
+Notre Dame was home to a vibrant 160-strong choir-school, which provided singers for each of the cathedral’s some 1,000 annual services.
 Midnight Mass at Christmas was always a special event in the year: One of the rare times the entire choir sung together and used the cathedral’s famed acoustics to their fullest.

 Instead of disbanding, this now-homeless chorus of singers, ranging in age from 6 to 30, has too honed an upbeat message and decided to continue on in a divided form.
-Different sections of the choir put on concerts in churches, such as Saint Eustache and Saint Sulpice, in Paris and beyond.
+Different sections of the choir put on concerts in churches, such as Saint-Eustache and Saint-Sulpice, in Paris and beyond.
 On Christmas Eve, its members will sing at various yuletide events, including at Saint-Germain l’Auxerrois, as well as, bizarrely, at the Russian Circus.

 But don’t mention the term choir-in-exile to one of the choir’s directors, Henri Chalet.